emmawing/emmawing.github.io/_teaching/psychology-of-language.md

 <a href="/files/24 big picture discussion.pdf" target="_blank">Big picture discussion</a>

 <em>Materials adapted from those of Yee & Altmann, 2023.
-These materials are intended for </em>
+These materials are intended for PSYC3500 Fall 2023.</em>